 Keep reading to explore our top five tips for reducing your baby’s teething discomfort.
 Of course, if you have any concerns about your baby’s teething, talk to your health professional.

 Ever wondered why a teething baby seemingly wants to bite down on anything and everything in sight?
 Often times, it’s all about the balance of pressure.

 As your baby’s teeth break through, the pressure on their gums may cause them some discomfort.
 This is where a gum massage may come in handy.

 Lightly rubbing or massaging your bub’s gums with a clean finger may help to create reverse pressure, counteracting the feeling of their pearly whites pushing through.

-In a similar vein as a gum massage, a chewable toy may also help to ease your bub’s discomfort using reverse pressure.
+In a similar vein as a gum massage, a chewable toy may also help to provide some teething relief by using reverse pressure.

 Chewing on an age-appropriate, squishy toy or a damp washcloth may also serve the dual purpose of comforting and distracting.